JawadNJ/JawadNJ/README.md

 My name is Jawad, but you call me JoJo.
 My major is computer science
-Worked on a calorie raking program using C++.
+Worked on a calorie traking program using C++.
-Data base manegment personal computer store.
+Data base manegment personal computer store project.

 <!--